UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/3-ImprovementProjects/B1-DoTheWork.md

+# Improvement Project Process: Section B Part 1: Do the Work

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing